 The Kinsol Trestle is right on track for a spring 2011 completion date, said Jack Peake, Chair of the Cowichan Foundation's Kinsol Capital Campaign.
-Those words after the recent announcement by the Cowichan Valley Regional District it will soon be hiring a project engineer to oversee the project.
+Those words came after the recent announcement by the Cowichan Valley Regional District it will soon be hiring a project engineer to oversee the project.

-"Everything is about on schedule (and) this is very good news for all of us committed to seeing this tremendous resource maintained for the benefit of our entire community," said Peake.
+"Everything is about on schedule (and) this is very good news for all of us committed to seeing this tremendous resource maintained for the benefit of our entire community," said Peake, who lives in Lake Cowichan.